lcpluginmaker/apkg/docs/Package_Manifest.md

  - `depends` lists other packages that are required to use this plugin
  - `compatibleVersions` is a list of LeoConsole versions this plugin is compatible with
  - `build`:
-   - `folders` are the folders that will be created at build.
+   - `create` are the folders that will be created at build.
 If they exist, they will be deleted and created again
    - `downloads` is a list of files to download, `path(:OS)` tells where to place the downloaded file.
 They can be specific to the OS
+   - `command` and `args` is what is being executed to build your plugin (custom build scripts possible)
-   - the `dlls` array tells which dll files need to be installed, the `share` string specifies the folder with the files that go into `share`
+   - the `dlls` array tells which dll files need to be installed
+   - `share` specifies the folder with the files that go into `share`
- - the `project` key specifies some metadata about the project and the maintainer
+ - the `project` key specifies metadata about the project and the maintainer